The Viking Longboat Urn

 - Width 18cm / 7″

-The King (Jarl) Size Viking Long Boat Urn
+The Large – Jarl Viking Long Boat Urn

-Not everyone’s ashes are the same size so to accommodate one large set of ashes or potential two smaller sets of ashes we can provide the extra large size or Jarl boat*
+Not everyone’s ashes are the same size so to accommodate easily one full set of ashes or potentially two smaller (or part) sets of ashes we can provide the large size or Jarl boat*